Pseudorapidity density distributions of charged particles and transverse momentum spectra of identified particles in pp collisions in PACIAE 4.0 model: RESULTS AND DISCUSSION

 Figure \ref{fig2} shows the pseudorapidity density distribution of charged particles in pp collisions at $\sqrt{s}=200$ GeV.
-The black dots with errors represent the experimental data from PHOBOS Collaboration at RHIC.
+Notice that `w/' and `w/o' are abbreviations for `with' and `without' in the legend, respectively (hereinafter similarly).
+The black dots with errors represent the experimental data from PHOBOS collaboration at RHIC \cite{PHOBOS:2010eyu}.
 The red open triangles are the simulation results with both partonic rescattering and hadronic rescattering.
 The blue open squares are for the case with only partonic rescattering.
 The green open pentagons are for the case with only hadronic rescattering.
 The yellow open diamonds correspond to case without partonic rescattering and hadronic rescattering, which are the results from PYTHIA 8.3.
-It is observed that the simulated results for the four cases reproduce the experimental pseudorapidity density distribution of charged particles well in the whole rapidity region, indicating that the rescattering effects are weak for the total charged particles yield in this relative low collision energy.
-It can be understood because both the partons and hadrons are not so many, resulting in not so many rescatterings happen.
+It is observed that the simulated results for the four cases reproduce the experimental pseudorapidity density distribution of charged particles well in the whole rapidity region, indicating that the rescattering effects are weak for the total charged particles yield in this relative low collision energy referring to the collision energies at LHC.
+It can be understood because there are not so many partons and hadrons, resulting in not so many rescatterings occurring.
 It will be shown that both partonic rescattering and hadronic rescattering can increase the total multiplicity of charged particles at higher collision energies later.
 This is due to the momentum exchange that occurs between the re-scattered particles, which leads to a redistribution of the energy and momentum, increasing the multiplicity of particles.
 The distribution is symmetric referring to $\eta =0$ and decreases at the forward/backward rapidity region as expected.